Drayton McLane: Volunteer activities

-McLane and his wife, Elizabeth, have two adult sons, Drayton III and Denton.
+McLane and his wife, Elizabeth, have two adult sons, Drayton III, and Denton.
 They were active members of First Baptist Church of Temple, where Drayton taught Sunday School and served as an active deacon.
 Currently, they are active members of First Baptist Belton.

 By the spring of 2009, the McLane family had brought "new life" to Michigan State University's baseball facility through a $4 million commitment to enhance one of the most pristine environments in all of intercollegiate athletics.
-On September 12, 2008, the MSU Board of Trustees voted unanimously to approve the naming of Drayton McLane Baseball Stadium at John H. Kobs Field.
+On September 12, 2008, MSU's board of trustees voted unanimously to approve the naming of Drayton McLane Baseball Stadium at John H. Kobs Field.

 McLane puts aside a large amount of time to serve on civic and charitable committees.
-Drayton Jr. currently serves as: chairman, Texas Central Partners High Speed Rail; vice president at large, Boy Scouts of America National Board; member of the Board of Trustees—Baylor Scott and White Healthcare; member of the National Board of Governors—Cooper Institute of Aerobics Research; board director—Bush School of Government and Public Service at Texas A&M University; member of the Board of Trustees, Baylor College of Medicine; Board of Visitors, the University Cancer Foundation MD Anderson; board director, Happy State Bank, member of United Way of Central Texas.
+Drayton Jr. currently serves as: chairman of Texas Central Partners High Speed Rail; vice president at large, Boy Scouts of America National Board; member of the board of trustees of Baylor Scott and White Healthcare; member of the national board of governors for Cooper Institute of Aerobics Research; board director of the Bush School of Government and Public Service at Texas A&M University; member of the board of trustees, Baylor College of Medicine; board of visitors, the University Cancer Foundation MD Anderson; board director, Happy State Bank, member of United Way of Central Texas.

-His past civic duties include: chairman of Board of Trustees, Baylor Scott and White Healthcare; chairman Scott and White Healthcare Board of Trustees; VP of Executive Board—Boy Scouts of America; chairman—United Way of the Texas Gulf Coast's Pacesetter Campaign; member—Children's Miracle Network National Board of Governors; Chairman of the Board—Children's Miracle Network; Member—Texas State Board of Mental Health and Mental Retardation; chairman of Board of Trustees—Baylor University; chairman of Board of Regents—Baylor University; member of the Greater Houston Partnership; chairman of Temple (Texas) Chamber of Commerce; and trustee—South Texas College of Law.
-In the religious community of Temple, Texas, he has served as the chairman of the Deacon Board of First Baptist Church.
+His past civic duties include: chairman of the board of trustees of Baylor Scott and White Healthcare; chairman of Scott and White Healthcare's board of trustees; VP of the executive board of Boy Scouts of America; chairman of United Way of the Texas Gulf Coast's Pacesetter Campaign; member—Children's Miracle Network's national board of governors; chairman of the board—Children's Miracle Network; member—Texas State Board of Mental Health and Mental Retardation; chairman of the board of trustees—Baylor University; chairman of the board of regents of Baylor University; member of the Greater Houston Partnership; chairman of Temple (Texas) Chamber of Commerce; and trustee—South Texas College of Law.
+In the religious community of Temple, Texas, he has served as the chairman of the deacon board of First Baptist Church.

 He is a major benefactor of both Baylor University, where the McLane Student Life Center, the acclaimed McLane carillons, and McLane Stadium are named in his honor, and the University of Mary Hardin-Baylor (UMHB) in Belton, Texas, where McLane Hall honors him.
-He sponsors the McLane Lectures at UMHB, bringing to campus such notables as former President George H. W. Bush, Honorable Sean O'Keefe (former NASA administrator and current chancellor of Louisiana State University), and Barbara Bush, former first lady of the US.
+He sponsors the McLane Lectures at UMHB, bringing to campus such notables as former President George H. W. Bush, Honorable Sean O'Keefe (former NASA administrator and current chancellor of Louisiana State University), and Barbara Bush, the former first lady of the US.

 In 2005, Scott and White Memorial Hospital in Temple honored Drayton and his wife by creating the Elizabeth and Drayton McLane Jr. Chair in Health and Wellness, a new endowed chair that is a joint appointment between the hospital and the Texas A&M University Health Science Center College of Medicine.